google/zetasql/docs/query-syntax.md

 #### Aggregation in both the `SELECT` list and `HAVING` clause.

-When aggregation functions are present in both the `SELECT` list and `HAVING` clause, the aggregation functions and the columns they reference do not need to be the same.
+When aggregation functions are present in both the `SELECT` list and `HAVING` clause, the aggregation functions and the columns they reference don't need to be the same.
 In the example below, the two aggregation functions, `COUNT()` and `SUM()`, are different and also use different columns.